 How do I make a complaint?

 You are unable to make a complaint about the outcome of your bid, only the process.
-If you wish to do so please e-mail email@example.com or send a letter to our offices.
+If you wish to do so please refer to our Complaints Policy.

 Congratulations, you’ve been successful in your grant application

 What happens if we change our mind on the project?